Department:School of Humanities and Social Sciences

 Courses taught: Politics

 Luke is a historical sociologist interested in processes of political and social transformation within and across societies.
-His research is currently focused on the role of nationalism and national identity in social change.
+His research offers new insights into the role of nationalism and national identity in social change and explores the possibilities for a politics 'beyond the nation state'.

 Prior to joining Anglia Ruskin in the summer of 2015, Luke worked in the department of History, Politics and International Relations at Richmond University in London.
 He previously taught on International Relations courses at the University of Sussex.
-Luke has presented his research widely at national and international conferences, including the International Studies Association (ISA), the British International Studies Association (BISA) and the British Sociological Association (BSA).
+Luke has presented his research widely at national and international conferences, including the International Studies Association (ISA), the British International Studies Association (BISA), International Political Science Association (IPSA) and the British Sociological Association (BSA).
 He is currently undertaking research on the role of political identity in the democracy movement in Hong Kong.

 Cooper, L., 2015.
 The international relations of the ‘imagined community’: Explaining the late nineteenth-century genesis of the Chinese nation.
 Review of International Studies, 41/3.